Volunteers' week 1-7 June 2022

 Brownie helper and Christmas Elf

-by Roz Newman , almost 3 years agoI joined my local Brownies group in Old Leake as a helper last September to get involved in my local community.
+by Roz Newman , about 4 years agoI joined my local Brownies group in Old Leake as a helper last September to get involved in my local community.
 Its great seeing the girls grow in confidence and learning new skills.I also joined our local community group that began during the pandemic and we had Santa's Sleigh travel around the village and give a small gift to every child who came out.
 It brought real joy and was fantastic to be part of.

 We are shortly having a Jubilee Celebration for the whole village with a free BBQ and afternoon tea along with stalls and visits from...
 Continue reading